techbytetalks/techbytetalks.github.io/_posts/2017-01-01-Java_Garbage_Collection.md

 and also the various Garbage Collectors in Java.

 ### Garbage Collection Overview
-Garbage Collection Involves:
+The Garbage Collection typically involves:

 1. Mark - Starts from the root node of your application and walks the object graph and marks objects that are reachable
-2. Sweep: Delete objects that are unreachable
+2. Sweep - Delete objects that are unreachable
-3. Compacting: Compact the memory by moving around the objects and making the allocation contiguous than fragmented
+3. Compacting - Compact the memory by moving around the objects and making the allocation contiguous than fragmented

 Ideal characteristics of GC:

-- Maximize Throughput
+* Maximize Throughput
-- Minimize Latency
+* Minimize Latency
-- Minimize Footprint
+* Minimize Footprint

-Why Generational GC?
+#### Why Generational GC?

 Based on empirically observed properties of most applications, it has been seen that most objects die young.
-So the GC exploits this property and divides the heap into two main regions - Young generation and the Old/Tenured generation.
+So the GC exploits this property and divides the heap into two main regions - **Young generation** and the **Old/Tenured generation**.
 Most new objects all go into this young generation and when the young generation is filled up, a minor collection occurs which will free up space in the young generation.
 After a number of minor GC cycles, objects that survive those GC cycles are moved to tenured generation.